-These co-investments are initially recorded at acquisition cost (being the initial fair value) and are re-measured to fair value at each reporting date, with resulting unrealized gains or losses being recorded as fair value changes in other comprehensive income.
+These co-investments are initially recorded at acquisition cost (being the initial fair value) and are re-measured to fair value at each reporting date, with resulting unrealized gains or losses being recorded as fair value changes in consolidated statement of profit or loss.

 Valuation techniques for measuring the fair value of the strategic capital co-investments are similar to techniques used for valuations of private equity co-investments of the Group.
-The Group's strategic capital co-investments are located in United States and are carried at FVOCI.
-During the year, a gain of \$0.02 million (2020: \$0.2 million) was recognized in other comprehensive income and nil (2020: nil) was recycled to retained earnings on derecognition.
+The Group's strategic capital co-investments are located in United States and are carried at FVTPL.